davidearl/jcomma/README.md

 (#hencoding)
 ### Input CSV encoding

 CSV files are completely ambiguous when it comes to characters that aren't represented in the basic ASCII character set, such as accented characters, currency symbols and exotic punctuation, not to mention whole languages like Japanese and Hebrew.
-While Excel does have an option to choose the character set when it is saved, most people do not know about it and are completely unaware of the consequences, namely that a consumer of the CSV may not see currency symbols correctly.
+While Excel does have an option to choose the character set when it is saved, most people do not know about it and are completely unaware of the consequences, namely that a consumer of the CSV may not see currency symbols or non-English names correctly.
 Typically Excel exports CSVs using a special Windows character set, while Google Sheets does so using the standard international character set called UTF-8.

-This option (`"encoding": "whatever"` [in the spec](#hspec)) lets you explicitly state which character set to expect in the CSV (we will try to detect this when set to auto, but it is not always possible to be correct.
+This option (`"encoding": "whatever"` [in the spec](#hspec)) lets you explicitly state which character set to expect in the CSV (we will try to detect this when set to auto, but it is not always possible to be correct).

 (#hheaderrows)
 ### Header rows